vita-student-projects/3d_human_pose_estimation_gr15/README.md

 | PoseTrack    | 66k             | 15        |

 ## Experimental Setup
+The training mode of

+One epoch on our system took about 3 hours.
 ## Results
 To verify our findings, we test our implementation against well-established test datasets.
 For quantitative results, we use following metrics (explained in detail in [^2]):
 - PCK X: Percentage of correctly estimated joint positions (X: distance threshold for "correct"/"incorrect" classification)